 Reverse Factoring Definition

-Reverse factoring is a traditional approach to modern day supply chain finance.
-It is a buyer led financing option wherein both the suppliers & the buyers receive a short-term credit against the invoice.
+Reverse factoring is a traditional approach of factoring in modern-day supply chain finance.
+It is a buyer-led financing option wherein both the suppliers & the buyers receive a short-term credit against the invoice.
 Under reverse factoring, the suppliers sell invoices to banks or financial institutions at a pre-determined discount rate.
-By selling invoices the supplier gets immediate access to cash whereas buyers get more time to pay the invoices.
-We can say that reverse factoring is a three-way financing process wherein supplier, buyer & financial institution, all three are involved in the transaction.
+The supplier gets immediate access to cash by selling invoices, whereas buyers get more time to pay the invoices.
+We can say that reverse factoring is a three-way financing process wherein supplier, buyer & financial institution all three are involved in the transaction.

-Reverse factoring helps in optimizing working capital for both the parties & provides liquidity to business.
-The catch here is that the discount rate at which the invoice is settled by the bank/financial institution is lower than buyer’s own sources of operating funds.
-Therefore, we can say that reverse factoring is cheaper short-term finance option for buyers.
+This helps optimize working capital for both parties & provides liquidity to the business.
+The catch here is that the discount rate at which the invoice is settled by the bank/financial institution is lower than the buyer’s own sources of operating funds.
+Therefore, we can say that reverse factoring is a cheaper short-term finance option for buyers.

 Reverse Factoring Process

-A corporate buyer and some or all of its suppliers will be on board to a Reverse Factoring program.
-In most circumstances, buyers will offer reverse factoring to a group of its most creditworthy suppliers only.
-Following is the stepwise process of reverse factoring:
+A corporate buyer and some or all of its suppliers will be on board with a Reverse Factoring program.
+In most circumstances, buyers will only offer reverse factoring to a group of its most creditworthy suppliers.
+Following is the stepwise process:

 - The buyer places an order with the supplier